On average, I answer about 15 to 20 comments/emails a day about website builders, and a big chunk of those are SEO related.

 Are There Any Squarespace SEO Success Stories?

-Sure, Squarespace powers millions of websites, so there are plenty of examples of successful websites that rely on organic traffic.
+Sure, Squarespace powers thousands of websites, so there are plenty of examples of successful websites that rely on organic traffic.

 Let me mention a couple: